jdbernardi/TestingSomeMore/README.md

-##This is a website tutorial project I am using to learn html and CSS
+this is a web tutorial I have been following
-##Feel free to make suggestions!